anishasbhat/anishasbhat/README.md

 ### Hi!
-I'm Anisha, a junior studying CS with a focus on ML/AI at Purdue University.
+I'm Anisha, a junior studying CS at Purdue University.
 Welcome to my github! :palm_tree:
 <!--
 **anishasbhat/anishasbhat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.